Who Died and Left You In Charge?

 All I knew for sure was that this writer had ventured into hostile territory.
 I figured it was best to take a head-down approach and keep crawling on my elbows until I reached a clearing; no sense drawing friendly fire — at least, not yet, right?

 Whew!
-I’m in a safe place now and can finally stand up and dust myself off.
+I’m in a safe place now.
+I can finally stand up and dust myself off.

 Hang on a sec while I drag my soapbox out from under the bed; there’s something I’d like to say in response: